single-spa/single-spa/docs/single-spa-api.md

 This function is exposed onto the window as `window.singleSpaNavigate`, for convenience and use inside of `<button onclick="singleSpaNavigate('url')">` or `<a href="/url" onclick="singleSpaNavigate">`

 ## getMountedApps
-`getMountedApps()` returns an array of strings, where each string is the name of the child application, as defined in the call to `declareChildApplication`.
+`getMountedApps()` returns an array of strings, where each string is the name of the registered application, as defined in the call to `registerApplication`.

 ## getAppNames
-`getAppNames()` returns an array of strings, where each string is the name of the child application.
-NOTE: this returns all declared child applications regardless of app status.
+`getAppNames()` returns an array of strings, where each string is the name of the registered application.
+NOTE: this returns all declared registered applications regardless of app status.

 ## getAppStatus
 `getAppStatus(appName)` takes in one string parameter and returns either a string (when the app exists)